Budapest in Winter: Weather & 12 Best Things to Do (2026)

 Budapest is famous for its thermal baths.
 The thermal baths are open all year around, however, one of the best times to visit them is in the winter.

-✅ Get a Full Day Ticket to the Széchenyi Thermal Bath here!
-(Rated 4.3/5 on 25,135 reviews)
+✅ Book a Full Day Ticket to the Széchenyi Thermal Bath: the best thermal bath in Budapest!
+(Rated 4.3/5 on 25,684 reviews)

 3. GO ICE-SKATING AT THE CITY PARK

 The City Park is located just behind the Heroes’ Square in central Budapest.
 It is a popular spot in the summer for hanging out with friends and having a picnic.
+There is also a small lake in the City Park where you can go boating in the summer time.

-It is pretty fun and even if you are a beginner or haven’t gone ice skating for a long time, you can just skate slowly on the outer side of the rink.
+In the winter, they turn the lake into an ice-skating rink and it is one of the biggest ice-skating rinks in Budapest.
+It is pretty fun and even if you are a beginner or haven’t gone ice-skating for a long time, you can just skate slowly on the outer side of the rink.

 4. CHECK OUT THE CITY COVERED IN SNOW